|

 “We owe a lot to Philip Turner.
 It was his vision as a veteran book editor that opened the doors of the publishing world to our first book, COVERT: My Years Infiltrating the Mob.
 Philip's steady hand through the editing process, many valuable insights, and even-keeled approach made him a pleasure to work with on Covert, eventually named a best book of 2008 by USA Today.
 We had the opportunity to join forces with Philip again in the past year, this time in his expanded capacity as editor and co-agent for our latest project SURVIVING THE SHADOWS: A Journey of Hope Into Post-Traumatic Stress.
 His versatility and wisdom in the ways of the publishing industry would be a huge asset to anyone looking for a guiding force and strong ally amid the challenge of bringing a book to life.”—Bob Delaney and Dave Scheiber, co-authors of COVERT and SURVIVING THE SHADOWS.

 "We recommend Philip Turner with great appreciation and without hesitation.
 With Philip's vast experience and stellar track record, we were grateful to find him always engaged in the nitty-gritty of improving our book FROZEN, and empathetic to our needs and fears as writers.
 As our editor, he was the perfect mix of hard-working and professional yet supportive and nurturing.
 His expertise and talents greatly improved the language, structure and pacing of the book, all the while remaining faithful to the voice and tone we as authors had originally envisioned.
-His notes on the craft of storytelling were flawless and his more creative suggestions were inspired.
+His notes on the craft of storytelling were flawless and his suggestions were inspired.
 Working with Philip was like taking a master class in editing.
 Our book and our writing are all the better for the experience."
 Larry Johnson and Scott Baldyga, authors of FROZEN: My Journey into the World of Cryonics, Deception, and Death (Vanguard Press, Perseus Books, 2009)

 |